werkbot/framewerk/docs/en/form.md

 You must opt-in for this to take effect, the form element must contain the following class: `fw-form-process-event` as well as the `fw-form` class.

 ## Label placements
 By default, labels are placed inside the input box.
-To change this, simply add the `fw-form-label-above` class alongside the `fw-form class`.
+To change this, simply add the `fw-form-label-above` class alongside the `fw-form` class.
 This adjustment moves labels above the fields, eliminating any animation when a field gains or loses focus.